AlJf-the-Coder/AlJf-the-Coder/README.md

 ## Hi there 👋

 I'm Ali.
 I'm a graduating 4th year BS Computer Science at UP Diliman.
+Always looking to learn more and sharpen my skills.
+I'm here to make practical and aesthetically pleasing websites and applications.

-I have experience with various programming languages including: Python, C, C++, Javascript and Typescript.
-I also have experience with databases using MySQL and Firebase and the Svelte framework for web development.
+Programming languages including: Python, C, C++, Javascript and Typescript.

-Current projects:
+Frameworks: Svelte
+Databases: MySQL and Firebase.

+## I'm currently working on 💻:
-CCTV Shoplifting Detection using AI/ML
+1. [CCTV Shoplifting Detection](https://github.com/AlJf-the-Coder/cctv-shoplifting-detection): An app that can classify shoplifters using AI/ML for my thesis.
-Simple 3D Rendering using SDL and CUDA C++.
+2. [Simple 3D Renderer](https://github.com/AlJf-the-Coder/simple-3d-renderer): An app that does basic rendering and transformation of 3d models using SDL and CUDA C++.

-Interests:
+## Projects
+1. [TeddyCare](https://github.com/inunice/teddycare): A cuddly teddy bear that can simulate a mother's heartbeat using Internet of Things technology.
+2. [Student Finance Tracker](https://github.com/JericN/Student-Finance-Tracker) : A web app for tracking spending habits made with Svelte for one of our classes.
+3. [Community Pantry Tweets Analysis](https://cs132group56.github.io/Group-56-Portfolio/): An analysis of misinformation in tweets on community pantries in the Philippines during the pandemic.

+## Interests ✨
 1. Web Development
 2. Software Development
-3. Quality Assurance.
+3. Quality Assurance
+4. Artificial Intelligence
-4. Game Development
+5. Game Development

-Hobbies:
+## Hobbies ✏️
 1. Video Games
 2. Watching Anime
-3. Solving Puzzles
+3. Solving Puzzles: I like puzzle games and solving competitive programming problems
 4. Art

-Goals:
+## Goals 🎯
-1. Become a Full Stack Developer
+1. Become proficient in Full Stack Development
 2. Learn an instrument
 3. Get N1 certification in Japanese

-**AlJf-the-Coder/AlJf-the-Coder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->